What is psikat?

 Distortion

-A multi-mode distortion effect with optional frequency-band targeting.
+Multi-mode distortion with optional frequency-band targeting.

 Parameter Values Default Description

-MODE DIST, SAT, CRUSH, FOLD DIST Distortion algorithm (see below)
+MODE DIST, SAT, CRUSH, FOLD DIST Distortion algorithm

 DRIVE 0–100% 0% Distortion intensity